Life in Canberra

 The Social Network of Graduates (SNoG) is an external group set up to help graduates network with graduates from different departments and organisations.
 They also organise various activities and events throughout the year.

 |Did you know?
 In Canberra we have warm to hot summers and crisp, clear winters.
 Canberra enjoys more hours of sunshine than Sydney or even the Gold Coast!|

 Once you get here

-If you're not driving, Canberra has a comprehensive public transport service.
-Action Buses run regularly to and from all areas in the Capital.
+If you're not driving, Action Buses are the primary provider of public transport in the Capital.
 Deane's Transit Group operates in the areas surrounding Canberra.